fastlane/docs/docs/getting-started/ios/authentication.md

 ## Authenticating with Apple services

 Several _fastlane_ actions communicate with Apple services that need authentication.
-This can pose several challenges on CI.
+As this can pose several challenges especially on CI, this document focuses on those challenges, but everything described here can be done on your local machine as well.

 There are 3 ways to connect to Apple services:

 ### Method 1: App Store Connect API key (recommended)